1996 French Open – Men's singles

 Yevgeny Kafelnikov defeated Michael Stich in the final, 7–6(7–4), 7–5, 7–6(7–4) to win the men's singles tennis title at the 1996 French Open.
-Kafelnikov remains the most recent man to have won both the singles and men's doubles titles at the same edition of a major.
+It was his first major singles title, becoming the first Russian to win a singles major.

 Thomas Muster was the defending champion, but lost in the fourth round to Stich.

 Pete Sampras was attempting to complete the career Grand Slam, but lost in the semifinals to Kafelnikov.
 This marked his career-best result at the French Open.

 Future three-time champion and world No. 1 Gustavo Kuerten made his first appearance in the main draw of a major, losing to Wayne Ferreira in the first round.
 Three-time champion Mats Wilander made his final major appearance, losing to Todd Martin in the second round.

 Seeds

 The seeded players are listed below.
 Yevgeny Kafelnikov is the champion; others show the round in which they were eliminated.